EXTR

 bits(datasize) result;

-bits(datasize) operand1 = X[n, datasize];
+constant bits(datasize) operand1 = X[n, datasize];

-bits(datasize) operand2 = X[m, datasize];
+constant bits(datasize) operand2 = X[m, datasize];

-bits(2*datasize) concat = operand1:operand2;
+constant bits(2*datasize) concat = operand1:operand2;

 result = concat<(lsb+datasize)-1:lsb>;